 “We find that the daily probability of receiving a ticket (extensive margin) decreases after the implementation of the law.
 We first focus our attention on the impact of the policy for different age groups and genders.
 Young drivers between the ages of 16 and 24 are the most affected by the law,

 while there is little effect for drivers over the age of 45.
 Even though both males and females change their behaviour, the magnitude of the effect on males is about eight times the effect on females.
 We then consider the effect of the policy on drivers who have a history of speeding.
-First, we assess the impact of the policy on drivers who have 6 to 10 points on a given day.
+First, we assess the impact of the policy on drivers who had 6 to 10 points on a given day.
 The effect of the policy is five times larger for this group relative to the average driver.
 Second, we focus our attention on drivers who have had between 6 and 10 in the pre-sample period and find similar results.
-Finally, we show that male drivers with more demerit points react more strongly to the policy.
-In the next paragraph, in which we discuss the effects on the intensive margin, we added the following.”
+Finally, we show that male drivers with more demerit points react more strongly to the policy.”

+In the next paragraph, in which we discuss the effects on the intensive margin, we added the following.

-“In other words, not only has the policy reduced the number of drivers driving well above the speed limit it has also led to a decrease in the propensity to commit other moving violations.
-More importantly, although the effect is noticed for the average drivers, who are mainly not speeding, we observe a substantial response from the drivers who get tickets—those drivers who are appropriate targets for the legislation.”
+“In other words, not only has the policy reduced the number of drivers driving well above the speed limit, it has also led to a decrease in the propensity to commit other moving violations.
+More importantly, although the effect is noticed for average drivers, who are mainly not speeding, we observe a substantial response from the drivers who are generally more likely to get tickets – those who are appropriate targets for the legislation.”

 3. b) A number of elements of the current paper could be eliminated or moved to an online appendix.
 Given the evidence in favour of additional interactions, if such a model were estimated, it is no longer clear what the lower panel of table 3 or table 4 contribute.

-Table 3 was our main pooled regression, with all age groups and both genders included.
+Table 3 in the previous draft was our main pooled regression, with all age groups and both genders included.
 The lower part of the table showed that the effect of the policy varies by age.
 Our initial thinking was that it would be illustrative to show the pooled results first and then demonstrate how the results are driven by differential behaviour by gender.
 Ultimately, we decided to eliminate it and split the sample by gender immediately to skip this preliminary analysis of results from a misspecified model.

-In Table 4, we simply re-estimated the model not with age interactions, as we did in Table 3, but with a separate regression for each age group.
+In Table 4 of the previous draft, we simply re-estimated the model not with age interactions, as we did in Table 3, but with a separate regression for each age group.
 This was following the suggestion in the last round of revisions in an attempt to clear up any confusion over the apparent differences in results between the logit model and the LPM in the pooled regressions.
 We agree that this section does not fit well in the paper and decided to move directly to the main results.

 3. c) Even in the current version of the paper, it is not clear what the discussion of cross differences beneath table 4 contributes given the immediately preceding equation illustrating what you do in the paper.